 - Click Add

 In those four steps, we added KevinMD to our feed.
 TEDmed.com, AdWeek, and Advertising Age are other websites we’ve used to acquire new customers.
 They are examples of other websites I have added to my Feedly account.

 To view the content from these websites, I click on the Health tab where all the content appears at once.

 Step 2: Send an email congratulating them on their news coverage.

 Once you find a prospect, send the first email using the free email templates builder from Sales Hub.

 Here's our best-performing initial email template:

-For example, if our current prospect is a physician, I’ll send him a valuable "branding survey tool" we use to help clients differentiate themselves.
+For example, I send physicians a valuable branding survey tool we use to help clients differentiate themselves.